The purpose of the outline is to provide contrast. It guarantees that the sprite will be visible against any background. Unlike traditional art, a sprite is a moving image, so its background will be changing constantly. The outline’s color will generally be a much darker version of the color you’re

-# It’s interesting to note that small sprites naturally have a cartoony look because they have limited shading, selectively exaggerated features, and use outlines to distinguish them from the background.
+# It’s interesting to note that small sprites naturally have a cartoony look because they have limited shading, selectively exaggerated features, and use outlines to distinguish them from the background… exactly like a cartoon.

 #Outlining Larger Pixel Art

-# But it doesn’t stop there.
-You can also change the color of the outline to match the direction of the light, creating a nice subtle “bloom” effect that still successfully contrasts against the background.
+# But you can also change the color of the outline to match the direction of the light, creating a nice subtle “bloom” effect that still successfully contrasts against the background.

 #Shading